JA8 Compliant Light Fixtures

 Energy Codes provide thorough instructions on what types of lights are allowed and in what circumstances.
-They state when it’s okay to use Fluorescent, LED, or Halogen bulbs.
-Keep in mind there are guidelines to follow in all situations.
+They state where you can purchase approved JA8 lighting from.
+Keep in mind there are guidelines to follow in every situation.
 Firstly, you’ll have to determine what set of Building Codes apply based on what year the permit was pulled and what type of structure is being built (residential, commercial, high-rise, etc).
-Take note that healthcare facilities, agricultural, and other public institutions are given the most leniency.
 Then, consult the manual or get the help of an Energy Specialist who understands these codes in depth.
-BarrierEnergy’s technicians’ sort through the complicated booklets of regulations in order to help builders and installers apply them.
+BarrierEnergy’s technicians sort through the complicated booklets of regulations in order to help builders and installers apply them.

 Typically, the building is given a total power allotment.
 This allotment is calculated during the design phase and included in the Title 24 Report of the plans.
 Indoor and outdoor power allocations are calculated separately on your compliance documentation.
 Then, certain types of fixtures (chandeliers, displays, recessed, etc.) must adhere to more specific requirements.
 Using the prescriptive method, you can trade power between fixtures to allow some higher usage installments.
-However, the caveat is you cannot make trade-offs between outdoor and indoor areas.
 Alternately, the performance method requires every fixture to be Title 24 compliant.
 After discussing your situation, we can help you decide which path makes more sense for you.

 Completing Lighting Verifications

 It’s vital that your energy consultant is in communication with the architect, engineer, and electrician throughout the planning process.
 The goal is to prevent bumps in the road that may slow down the process later on.
-At this stage, their job is to calculate efficiency and make sure electrical systems meet Energy Code Standards.
-Once they’ve approved the power allotment, the HERS specialist signs the Title 24/Certificate of Compliance and establishes an online data registry.
+At this stage, their job is to lighting loads and to make sure electrical systems meet Energy Code Standards.
+Once they’ve approved the power allotment, the HERS specialist signs the Title 24/Certificate of Compliance and establishes the project in an online data registry.
 At BarrierEnergy, we act as both energy consultants and inspectors.
 We want to provide all the answers so that your project doesn’t experience any delays from energy compliance.